 Zoloft and Prozac offer relief from symptoms related to depression, anxiety, and other mental health conditions for most patients.

-But each carries the risk of adverse drug interactions, serotonin syndrome, and increased suicidal thoughts and behaviors, particularly for young people.
+Each carries the risk of adverse drug interactions, serotonin syndrome, and increased suicidal thoughts and behaviors, particularly for young people.

 If you believe you might benefit from an antidepressant medication like Zoloft or Prozac, talk to a healthcare professional about whether an SSRI is suitable for you.